GetProgramming95/fiindo-recruitment-challange/README.md

 > All commands in this README assume you run them from the **project root directory**
 > (the folder containing `README.md`, `docker-compose.yml`, etc.).

+---

 ### Recommended: Run the Project via Docker

-The easiest and fully reproducible way to run the ETL pipeline is through the provided **Docker setup**.
+The easiest and fully reproducible way to run the ETL pipeline is through the
+provided **Docker setup**.

 Running `docker compose up` will automatically:
 - install all dependencies
 - run Alembic migrations
-- create the SQLite database (`fiindo_challenge.db`)
+- create or update the SQLite database (`fiindo_challenge.db`)
 - create the `logs/` directory with timestamped log files
 - execute the full ETL pipeline

-No database or log files are included in the repository on purpose (they are created dynamically at runtime).
+> **Note:**
+> This repository *includes* a pre-generated `fiindo_challenge.db` and example
+> log files inside `logs/` so that reviewers can directly inspect the final ETL
+> output (ticker metrics, industry aggregations, history tables, and error logs).
+> When running via Docker, these files will be automatically updated or overwritten.
-Just ensure your `.env` is filled in before starting Docker.
+> Just ensure your `.env` file is filled in before starting Docker.

 ---